farooqkz/stack-gp-test/README.md

 # stack genetic programming test

 This is an exercise to use Stack GP for a simple symbolic regression task.
+If you want to get familiar with Genetic Programming in a few minutes, read GP.md

 ## Crates used